aig-sf/SF-coding-challenge/readme.md

   - background color: `#D6D7D9`

 ## Instructions
 #### This is going to be a react application.
 You have free reign on how you deal with the calculations.
-At a minimum, it should have the ability to add, subtract, and equal.
-However, strive to build out all functionality.
+At a minimum, it should have the ability to add, subtract, and equal; striving to build out all functionality would be most ideal.
 - Browser compatibility can be with the latest Chrome
 - Break it down into as many subcomponents as you feel necessary